facebookarchive/hack-langspec/spec/13-enums.md

 $x = addThree($bf);
 ```

-It makes little sense to add a bit flag into an integer representing volumentric data, and doing this is probably a bug.
+This makes no sense -- what does it mean to "add three" to a bit flag?
+BitFlags represent volumetric data, and doing this is almost certainly a bug.
 Careful consideration should be taken before an enumeration as its most base type (i.e., `int` or `string`).

 ```Hack
 enum Permission: string {